fourieraudio/docs/manual/transform.client/system/system-status.md

 :::note Sample Rate, Period Size, and Latency Calculations

-Lets break down some of these numbers, to understand latency, you only need three inputs:
+Lets break down some of these numbers.
+To understand latency, you only need three inputs:

 1) Sample rate (Hz)
 2) Period size (samples)